ronindev/grbl/README.md

 ***
 _Click the `Release` tab to download pre-compiled `.hex` files or just [click here](https://github.com/gnea/grbl/releases)_
 ***
+This is Grbl version with backlash compensation ported from [@mkaluza Mega repo](https://github.com/mkaluza/grbl-Mega)

 Grbl is a no-compromise, high performance, low cost alternative to parallel-port-based motion control for CNC milling.
 This version of Grbl runs on an Arduino with a 328p processor (Uno, Duemilanove, Nano, Micro, etc).

 The controller is written in highly optimized C utilizing every clever feature of the AVR-chips to achieve precise timing and asynchronous operation.
 It is able to maintain up to 30kHz of stable, jitter free control pulses.